ameerali-19/CashCraft/README.md

 ## Features

-- Track income and expenses
+- Track Income and Expenses
 - Visualize expense distribution by section
+- Track Debts and Credits
 - View account statement

 ## Technologies Used